EvilMuffinHa/OpenVUE/README.md

 2. Makes an attestation change to **fido2-library** to bypass the signature counter check if the attestation counter was set to zero.
 In iOS 14 (unsure if it's still the case), Apple hardcodes the counter value to zero, which normally would cause all attempts at using Face ID / Touch ID as a security key to fail.
 This reduces security ever so slightly, but was an acceptable compromise for me to get iOS devices working.

 If you'd like to implement these changes, simply run `node patch.js` under the `tools` directory **after** you install node_modules and it'll patch the necessary files automatically.

+### Docker
+You can run this application in docker.
+Build the image with `docker build . -t openvue` and run with `docker run -dp 8098:8098 -v /root/credentials:/app/secure --name openvue openvue` with the `credentials.json` file stored in `/root/credentials/credentials.json`.

 ## Legal
 ### Licensing